Northwestern University president says he will resign following tenure marked by White House tension

 Supporters of Israel and the administration officials have framed the protests at Northwestern and other schools as antisemitic and “pro-Hamas.”
 But people involved in the demonstrations reject that characterization.
 They say advocating for Palestinian human rights and territorial claims, or criticizing Israeli military action, is not antisemitic.

+Schill also navigated the fallout from a hazing scandal that broke not long after he was named Northwestern's president in August 2022.
+Former football players filed lawsuits in 2023 alleging sexual abuse and racial discrimination on the team, and similar allegations then spread across several sports.

+Northwestern's football coach, Pat Fitzgerald, was initially suspended then later fired after an investigation.
+The school concluded he had a responsibility to know that hazing was occurring and should have stopped it.
+Fitzgerald denied wrongdoing and filed a lawsuit that ended with a settlement last month.

-Schill will continue as president until an interim leader is chosen, Northwestern said.
-He also will work with the Board of Trustees on efforts to restore the university's frozen federal funding, the school said.
+Schill will continue as president until an interim leader is chosen and will return from a sabbatical as a faculty member at Northwestern Pritzker School of Law, the school said.
+He also will work with the Board of Trustees on efforts to restore the university's frozen federal funding, Northwestern said.

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.